-For full details of this process, please refer to Xcel 2000 Fostercare Services Ltd Foster Carer Recruitment, Selection and Assessment Process available on request.
+For full details of this process, please refer to Xcel 2000 Fostercare Services Ltd Foster Parent Recruitment, Selection and Assessment Process available on request.

 When the assessment is complete, it will need to be approved by Xcel 2000 Fostercare Services Ltd. The decision on whether to approve the applicants will be based on the recommendations of the fostering panel.
 The fostering panel meets at regular intervals during the year and its members are made up of those individuals required by the Fostering Services (England) Regulations 2011.

 The Assessing Social Worker and the applicants will be required to attend the meeting of the panel when the assessment report is due to be presented.
 The panel’s recommendation, which will be based on the contents of the report, will be advised to the applicants at the meeting.
 Xcel 2000 Fostercare Services Ltd Decision Maker will then confirm their decision verbally and then in writing, detailing the terms of approval and enclosing a Foster Care Agreement for the applicants’ signature, and a copy of the Foster Parent Post Panel Handbook.